TF-Hafnium/hafnium/docs/secure-partition-manager/secure-partition-manager.rst

 Secure Partition packages
 ~~~~~~~~~~~~~~~~~~~~~~~~~

-Secure partitions are bundled as independent package files consisting
+Secure partitions are bundled as independent package files.
+Current supported
-of:
+partition package types are a Secure Partition Package or a Transfer List Package.

+The partition package type can be specified in the SP Layout of the SP (see section
+`Secure Partitions Layout File`_).

+A Secure Partition package is an implementation defined format that includes:

 - a header
 - a DTB
 - an image payload

+A Transfer List (TL) package type should include an entry for the image and an entry for the DTB
+using the Transfer Entry format.
+The TL package can also use other Transfer Entry types to include
+optional platform-specific boot information to be passed to the SP, such as a HOB list.
+More
+information on Transfer Lists can be found in the `Firmware Handoff specification`_.

 The header starts with a magic value and offset values to SP DTB and
 image payload.
-Each SP package is loaded independently by BL2 loader
+Each partition package is loaded independently by BL2 loader
 and verified for authenticity and integrity.

-The SP package identified by its UUID (matching FF-A uuid property) is
+The partition package identified by its UUID (matching FF-A uuid property) is
 inserted as a single entry into the FIP at end of the TF-A build flow
 as shown: